A Sensory Processing Disorder is a mental condition that affects how your brain receives signals from your senses.

 - Cocoon: This is a great resource to create a small, safe place.

 - Squeeze Machine: Being tightly held can be calming, comforting and give a sense of security to the user.

 - Ear Defenders: Reduce the sound level if your child suffers from sensory overload.

 - Weighted Blanket: Create a calming effect with our range of weighted blankets.

-Sensory resources for hyposensitivity
+Sensory Resources for Hyposensitivity

 - Therapy Balls: A wide variety of sensory therapy balls and fidgets to encourage calming and relaxation.

-- Tactile Resources: to encourage sensory stimulation.
+- Therapeutic Sensory Toys: to encourage sensory stimulation.